The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Introduction

 The functional is defined on the domain $\mathcal{D}$ given by

 It will be convenient to also introduce the notation

 that is $\D'$ is a layer of the domain $\D$ containing the functions $\gamma$ and $\alpha$.

 The physical interpretation of the variables $(\gamma,\alpha,\rho_{0})$ is as follows.
 The non-negative number $\rho_0$ is the density of particles in the zero-momentum state and its strictly positive value will be interpreted as the presence of Bose--Einstein condensation (BEC).
 The function $\gamma(p)$ describes the (thermal) distribution of particles in momentum space.
-Finally, the function $\alpha (p)$ describes the so-called {\it pairing} in the system and its non-zero value is related to the aforementioned $U(1)$ symmetry breaking.
-With this in mind, different phases of the matter will be characterized by different structure of minimizers.
-In particular, a non-zero $\rho_0$ can be interpreted as a phase with BEC, the Mott insulator is characterized by $\alpha(p)\equiv 0$ and the superfluid phase is described by $\alpha(p)\not \equiv 0$ in the minimizer.

-Rather recently, our model, although considered only for zero temperature $T=0$ and formulated in a slightly different manner, appeared in the physics literature in \cite{Cirac} where numerical investigations showed that at zero temperature there is no quantum phase transition (see also \cite{Stoof}).
-We confirm these findings rigorously.
-This can be seen as a drawback of our model from a physics perspective - it is believed that the Bose--Hubbard model should exhibit a quantum phase transition.
-However, interestingly, we also show that whenever $T>0$, then a phase transition occurs as seen in experiments \cite{Exp1}.
-Moreover, this phase transition can be triggered by varying the thermodynamical variables $T$ or $\mu$ or the microscopic parameter $U$.
+Finally, the function $\alpha (p)$ describes the so-called {\it pairing} or {\it anomalous density} in the system.